 2. Dependence on Wi-Fi: As wireless cameras transmit data over your home network, a stable and robust Wi-Fi connection is necessary for them to function effectively

-3. Security: Modern wireless cameras usually require a SD card for storing the footage which can easily be stolen in case of a security breach, leading to loss of data.
-To overcome this some cameras have also started offering end-to-end encrypted cloud storage thereby reducing the potential of a data hack.
+3. Security: Modern wireless cameras usually require an SD card for storing the footage, which can easily be stolen in case of a security breach, leading to data loss.
+To overcome this, some cameras have also started offering end-to-end encrypted cloud storage, thereby reducing the potential of a data hack.

 Wired Cameras